PeakSat/yamcs-instance/README.md

 The backup scripts are in the `yamcs-instance/backup-scripts` directory.
 After navigating to that folder, simply run `sh backup.sh` to initiate the script.
 In order for the script to work, JMX **must** be enabled (see Running Yamcs section).

-The backups are instance-wide, meaning *everything* is saved; parammeters, commands, alerts, logs, etc. These files are saved both locally, at a specified directory (in the backup.sh script) and online at the Google Drive folder of the account `yamcs.backup.acubesat@gmail.com`.
+The backups are instance-wide, meaning *everything* is saved; parameters, commands, alerts, logs, etc. These files are saved both locally, at a specified directory (in the backup.sh script) and online at the Google Drive folder of the account `yamcs.backup.acubesat@gmail.com`.